 Gripe #3: A Problem With The Technician

 Most of the home warranty providers we feature operate more or less nationwide.
-This doesn't mean their networks of contractors are uniformly strong though.
-The technician pool in suburban Baltimore might be a tad more robust than the middle of nowhere Wyoming.
+This doesn't necessarily mean that their networks of contractors are uniformly strong though.
+The technician pool in suburban Baltimore might be a tad more robust than in the middle-of-nowhere-Wyoming.
 You can be sure this will not be addressed during the sales pitch, though.

 If they can't find anyone, the warranty provider will ask you to use your own repairman and bill them after.
-This could be another nightmare as the type repair wasn't cleared beforehand and could be subject to (you guessed it) contract restrictions.
+This could be another nightmare as the type of repair may not have been cleared beforehand and could be subject to (you guessed it) contract restrictions.
 And even if the repair is approved you can be sure there are no shortage of stories of customers waiting forever for the reimbursement check, if they get it at all.